The Subaru Crosstrek will be the company’s first plug-in hybrid (PHEV) model, with the small crossover being fitted with PHEV technology from Toyota.

 We’re hoping that the 2019 Subaru Crosstrek PHEV will also get a boost in power, as it’s really the only thing that lets the Crosstrek down.
 Indeed, as we noted in our Crosstrek review, a bump in power would transform the capable crossover, as it’s pretty good in most other aspects.

 Like the gas-powered Crosstrek models, the 2019 Crosstrek Hybrid is built around the Subaru Global Platform that was designed to accommodate hybrid and electric powertrains.

-Subaru does say in its press release that the new Crosstrek PHEV will be able to be driven in both full electric mode as well as just a hybrid mode.
-We’re still awaiting details on how far it will travel in full EV mode, but the company does mention that it will be enough for “local commuting”.
+Subaru does say in its press release that the Crosstrek PHEV has the ability to run in both hybrid and full electric modes.
+So far Subaru hasn’t confirmed its EV mode range, but the company does mention that it will be enough for “local commuting”.

 While the Crosstrek PHEV actually goes on sale later this year, it will be a 2019 model, and the company says that it will maintain the same off-road ability as its petrol-powered sibling.
 No word on the price premium, however we’d expect that Subaru would have learned from its previous outing with a hybrid and not charge quite as much.